What You’ll Learn 🎯

 Bearing setup

-Upon selecting Setup under Machine configuration, a dedicated Bearing Setup window is opened, containing all of the advanced settings for configuration of the bearing settings:
+Upon selecting Setup under Machine Configuration, a dedicated Bearing Setup window opens, containing all the advanced options for configuring the bearing settings:

 sensor configuration,